 For anyone who is reserved, shy, or feels uncomfortable in social situations, starting a conversation can be overwhelming.

-31 Good Things To Talk About With Anyone
+59 Interesting Things To Talk About With Anyone

 One of the biggest concerns about meeting new people or participating in group conversation is not knowing what to say and fearing you’ll embarrass yourself.